Katakrima

 the gates shall need no touch,

-they will simply part before thee.
+They will simply part before thee.

 Biblical and Classical References